Pueblo peoples: 21st century

-Deb Haaland, one of the first Native American women elected to the House of Representatives and the first Native American Secretary of the Interior, is a citizen of Laguna Pueblo.

 On 22 September 2005, the statue of Po'pay, leader of the Pueblo Revolt, was unveiled in the Capitol Rotunda in Washington, D.C.
 The statue was the second commissioned by the state of New Mexico for the National Statuary Hall Collection; it was the 100th and last to be added to the collection.
 It was created by Cliff Fragua, Jemez Pueblo sculptor.
 It is the only statue in the collection to be created by a Native American.

 In 2018, Deb Haaland became the first Pueblo woman elected to the United States House of Representatives, and later became the first Native American Secretary of the Interior from 2021-2025.

 Culture

 A Zuni drying platform for maize and other foods, with two women crafting pottery beneath it.
 From the Panama-California Exposition, San Diego, California.
 January 1915.